roracema/python-linux-sunshine-add-steam-games/README.md

     STEAMGRIDDB_API_KEY: Your personal API key from SteamGridDB.

 Once configured, you can run the script to automatically update your Sunshine game list.
+Usage

+After installing the prerequisites and configuring the file paths in update_sunshine_apps.py, you can run the script from your terminal.

+    Open your terminal or command prompt.

+    Navigate to the directory where you have saved the update_sunshine_apps.py file.

+    Run the script using the following command:

+    python update_sunshine_apps.py

+The script will handle the rest, including restarting Steam and Sunshine, to ensure all changes are applied correctly.
+Credits

+This script is based on the original work by CommonMugger.